 Photo Credit: FunLake.com

 11. Bald Eagle Viewing -Bald eagles arrive at Lake of the Ozarks in October.
 A few have been known to nest along the shoreline.
 In addition to bald eagles, ring-billed gulls migrate from the Great Lakes region to winter at the Lake.
 Although rare, golden eagles have been seen in the area as well.
-A comprehensive list of birds that can be observed at Lake of the Ozarks can be found here.

 12. Enjoy Less Traffic - From coving out to viewing fall scenery, navigating the Lake during the fall is much easier.
 There are fewer boats on the water, so captains and their guests can enjoy the unusually calm water.
 There are also plenty of open docks at your favorite lakeside establishments, and it’s a lot easier to find that quiet cove where you may be the only one anchored out.
 As always, be safe and watch your wake.